Stroke Rehabilitation: Taking Your Life Back.

 Stroke rehabilitation often begins within the first 24 to 48 hours after the stroke when nurses and other medical personnel work to prevent problems such as stiff joints, falls, bedsores and pneumonia.

-Once the patient has been discharged from the hospital, he or she, along with family or friends, will need to decide on care and living arrangements.
+Once the patient has been discharged from the hospital, they, along with family or friends, will need to decide on care and living arrangements.
 While some stroke survivors are able to return home, many have complications that require regular medical attention through a formal rehabilitation program.
 These types of facilities and services may include an inpatient program, outpatient program, nursing facility or home-based rehabilitation.

 - Inpatient rehabilitation units: Patients usually stay in the facility for two to three weeks, engaging in a coordinated, intensive program of rehabilitation.
 These programs often involve at least three hours of active therapy a day, five or six days a week.
 Inpatient facilities usually offer a comprehensive range of medical services including full-time doctors and therapists specializing in post-stroke rehabilitation.